nilshenrich/TCP_ServerClient/README.md

 ## Installation

-The following steps can be applied for the entire project if you want to install both, the server and the client part and it can be applied for each part separately.
+The project has no pre-compilable parts.
+The server and client parts are header-only libraries.\
+To use the library in your project, just include the header files.\
+To install the library on your system, follow these steps:

 1. Install necessary third party software

     ```console
-    sudo apt install build-essential cmake libssl-dev
+    sudo apt install build-essential libssl-dev
     ```

     * **build-essential** contains the GNU C++ compiler as well as the GNU C++ standard library.
-    * **cmake** is used to create a makefile from the more general CMakeLists.txt.
     * **libssl-dev** contains additional C++ libraries for SSL/TLS encryption.

     For creating self-signed certificates and running the tests or examples, the **openssl** tool is required: